Szynal/IDE-Settings/README.md

 "IDE-Settings" Is a repository to store my custom settings for Visual Studio, Resharper and Semantic Syntax Colorizer.
 I use them to programing in C # on the Unity engine.

+# Importing settings

+To import IDE configuration settings:

+- Download the Semantic Syntax Colorizer extension
+- In Visual Studio, click Tools > Import and Export Settings.
+- Click Import selected environment settings and then click Next.
+- Specify whether you want to save the current settings to a file and click Next.
+- Click Browse to navigate to and select the .vssettings file that contains the settings you want to import, then click Open.
+Ensure the settings you want to import are selected and then click Finish.

 # Semantic Syntax Colorizer